dotnet/vscode-csharp/debugger.md

 Go to File->Open and open the directory in Visual Studio Code.
 If this is the first time that the C# extension has been activated, it will now download additional platform-specific dependencies.

 ##### 3: Add VS Code configuration files to the workspace
 VS Code needs to be configured so it understands how to build your project and debug it.
 For this there are two files which need to be added -- .vscode/tasks.json and .vscode/launch.json.

-Tasks.json is used to configure what command line command is executed to build your project, and launch.json configures the type of debugger you want to use, and what program should be run under that debugger.
-Launch.json also configures VS Code to run the build task from tasks.json so that your program is automatically up-to-date each time you go to debug it.
+* Tasks.json is used to configure what command line command is executed to build your project, and launch.json configures the type of debugger you want to use, and what program should be run under that debugger.
+* Launch.json configures VS Code to run the build task from tasks.json so that your program is automatically up-to-date each time you go to debug it.

 For most projects, the C# extension can automatically generate these files for you.
 When you open a project and the C# extension is installed, you should see the following prompt in VS Code:

 ![Info: Required assets to build and debug are missing from your project.
 Add them?
 Yes | Close](https://raw.githubusercontent.com/wiki/OmniSharp/omnisharp-vscode/images/info-bar-add-required-assets.png)

 Clicking 'Yes' on this prompt should add these resources.

+**Creating configuration files manually**

 In case you would rather generate .vscode/tasks.json by hand, you can start with [this example](https://raw.githubusercontent.com/wiki/OmniSharp/omnisharp-vscode/ExampleCode/tasks.json) which configures VS Code to launch 'dotnet build'.
 If you don't want to build from VS Code at all, you can skip this file.
 If you do this, you will need to comment out the 'preLaunchTask' from .vscode/launch.json when you create it.